Change outgoing message encoding

-Each time you send a message, Gmail automatically selects an appropriate encoding for the language(s) in which you've composed your mail.
-It's possible, however, that the recipient may not be able to properly view the message you've sent.
+Each time you send a message, Gmail automatically selects UTF-8 encoding for the language(s) in which you've composed your mail.
+Although UTF-8 is a standard encoding that's accepted by many email clients, it's possible that the recipient may not be able to properly view the message you've sent.

 - Click the gear in the top right.